Byont-Ventures/hackathon/PREPARATION.md

 Ethereum has several testnets where you can get free Eth.
 Of course, this Eth is not transferable to the mainnet, so it is solely for development purposes.
 We will use the Goerli test network since, at the time of writing, [Opensea](https://opensea.io/), the most used NFT marketplace, uses that.

-> **Note:** We recommend that you get at least 0.3 test Eth.
+> **Note**: We recommend that you get at least 0.3 test Eth.
 At the time of writing, the network is congested, which means transaction fees are high now.

 There are generally two ways to get test ETH:

 - Regular faucets;
 - Mining yourself using PoW (Proof Oof Work) faucets.

-> **Note:** if you're having trouble with the Goerli testnet faucet you can try out other testnets that are [supported by OpenSea](https://testnets.opensea.io/).
+> **Note**: if you're having trouble with the Goerli testnet faucet you can try out other testnets that are [supported by OpenSea](https://testnets.opensea.io/).
 However, if you're still having trouble we have some backup Eth available.

 ### Regular Faucet